Introduction: Using Identity Narratives to Inform ECE Practice

 Debra Murphy, PhD, is program coordinator and professor of early childhood education at Cape Cod Community College in West Barnstable, Massachusetts. [email protected]

-Andrew J. Stremmel, PhD, is professor emeritus in the School of Education, Counseling, and Human Development at South Dakota State University.
+Andrew Stremmel, PhD, is Professor Emeritus in Early Childhood Education at South Dakota State University.
+His research is in teacher action research and Reggio Emilia-inspired, inquiry-based approaches to early childhood teacher education.
 He is an executive editor of Voices of Practitioners.